seanhess/functional-javascript/README.md

     // fall depends on this.gravity, and this.y, which can change.
-    // this is the right equation, I think... fall(dt) {
+    // this is the right equation, I think...
+    // what happens if I call this twice? fall(dt) {
         this.y += this.gravity * dt
     }